THE GOLDMINE TRIBE

 - Be given a current industry script editor to work with, one-on-one, on three drafts of a brand new script of your own devising.
 (These are script editors who either have a current day job on a popular TV show currently in production, or who have serious experience producing scripts within the last eighteen months.
 That ensures the guidance they bring is utterly current and aligns with recent industry best practice.)

-- Get regular one-on-one meet and greets with more script editors, agents, and leading TV writers, all of whom will brainstorm pitches with you.
-(Over the course of Tribe 5 you will meet at least 24 guests like this, all in a one-on-one setting.)
+- Get regular one-on-one meet and greets with many more script editors, agents, and leading TV writers, all of whom will brainstorm pitches with you.

 - Have monthly face to face meetings in London, and monthly online meetings in between.

-- Get 100% direct phone access to myself to call on for advice or strategic help.
+- Get regular direct phone access to myself to call on for advice or strategic help.
 I’ve spent hours guiding existing Tribe members in this very personal, very direct way.

 - Be part of a close, very friendly, mutually supportive group of writers who will all look out for each other - and who I suspect will continue to do so for years to come.

 "The Tribe has meant the world of difference to my writing career.
-Six months in and I now have an agent and three projects optioned and in development.
+One year later and I have an agent and six TV projects optioned and in development.
 None of which I had at the start of the Tribe.
 To be blunt it’s paid for itself and transformed my writing career.
 How so?
 Obviously Phil doesn’t possess a magic potion, (I don’t think he does, maybe the coffee?)
 But what he does on the Tribe is take all the raw talent that you have and, like any good producer, he supports you to channel it and make it something so much more than its parts.
 Mixing that with industry support to write the best spec you’ve ever written, genuine networking with people inside who can help your career, a new support network of up and coming hungry writers … and, well, it works.
-It absolutely works." ~ Jon Baker
+It absolutely works."

 “The Tribe has been a game changer in terms of mindset.
 I used to believe that writing a good script was enough and would get me noticed.
 But now I realise that “getting in” is a long game and impossible without building relationships.
 I’ve gone from being scared to leave the security of my computer to actively enjoying meeting agents, script editors and producers.
 As a result, my understanding of the landscape has improved, I’ve developed a career strategy I’m happy with.
 I feel I’ve got momentum to go forwards!”